bgbaroo/express-demo/src/api/auth/README.md

 strategy in every endpoint handler, so instead of creating duplicate code, we will instead use a middleware.

 An Express middleware is basically a handler.
-Middleware intercept requests, do something with it, and passes the request on to the _next_ handler if they think so.
+Middleware handlers intercept requests, do something with it, and passes the request on to the _next_ handler if they think so.

 In our context, [our JWT authentication middleware `authenticateJwt`](./jwt.ts) will intercept all incoming requests for protected routes, extracts JWTs from